unc-csxl/orientation/comp210/java_tutorial.md

-# Java For the COMP 110 Java Developer
+# Java For the COMP 110 Python Developer

 > Written by Ajay Gandecha for COMP 210: Data Structures and Analysis.<br>
 > *Last Updated: 5/13/2024*